 Precinct I is located between Beaconsfield Parade and Bent Street extending to Newark Crescent.
 The precinct is currently zoned a mix of uses including Residential 2(d3) and Residential 2(c2)

 The Draft Town Centre LEP proposes to rezone the area Residential R4 and Residential R3.

-No submissions were received in relation to Precinct I
+Summary of submissions No submissions were received in relation to Precinct I